-Headaches make up one of the most common conditions that we see.
+Headaches make up one of the most common conditions that we see at the Fremantle Chiropractor.

-- Around 90% of us will experience a headache in our lifetime!
+- and around 90% of us will experience one in our lifetime!

-There are many different types and causes of headaches.
-The most common causes are:
+There are many different causes.
+The most common are:

 - Side effects of Medication